dspins/EthIO_FWUpdate_first/README.md

 2. Plug your board into your computer
 3. Short the connection of the E-Stop connector
 4. Click the `Connect` button
 5. Select device on CP2102N USB to UART Controller.
-(This step requires drivers, presumably you already have them)
+(This step requires drivers, presumably you already have them.
+Download from https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
 6. Select `Install...`
 7. In the Erase prompt just click `Next`
 8. In the next prompt click `Install`